 Thankfully, there are ways to list your home on the MLS without having to employ a full-service real estate agent.

 This is the simplest way to list your home on the MLS, yet if you’re not experienced with selling homes, you’ll also be on your own.
 You pay a state licensed real estate broker a set fee – usually $500 or less – to list your home on the database for you and make changes when needed, and this is the extent of their services.

 Although the listing originates under their name, they’ll put your name and contact information as the point of contact for showings and offers.

-There are numerous terms for this kind of listing that you should be aware of to ensure that everyone is on the same page.
+There are numerous terms for this kind of list that you should be aware of to ensure that everyone is on the same page.
 The Department of Justice typically describes this service as “non-traditional,” “fee-for-service,” and “menu-driven.”

 Discount brokers will only take about a 1% to 2% commission, but they won’t give you the personal service that a full-service real estate agent would provide.
-They typically work in teams, so you may not be in contact with the same person day to day.
+They typically work in teams, so you may not be in contact with the same person day today.

 Some of the services they may provide are adding your listing to the MLS, scheduling showings, and investing in professional photography.
 However, this can vary, and you’ll need to make sure you’re aware of all the services they provide before signing any contracts.

 Now that you know what the MLS is, how it works, and how to get your listing on it, you need to prepare!
 While a real estate agent will help you through these steps, if you’re doing it on your own you need some guidance to avoid mistakes.